 Linux vs. Windows Hosting Boils Down to Your Unique Server Needs

 The key takeaway is that you’ve really got to consider your goals and needs when choosing an operating system and web host.
-Linux and Windows each has its own benefits and drawbacks.
+Linux and Windows each have their own benefits and drawbacks.
 Understanding what is important to you and how Linux and Windows can either help or hurt in accomplishing your goals will help you avoid headaches and rework.
-Picking the right hosting company will also go a long way to guaranteeing your success.